ZorAttC/franka_vr/README.md

-# VR Teleoperation of Franka Arm with ROS 2, MoveIt Servo, and Oculus Reader
+# VR Teleoperation of Franka FR3 with ROS 2, MoveIt Servo, and Oculus Reader

 This project demonstrates VR-based teleoperation of a Franka FR3 controlled with a Meta Quest controller using ROS 2, MoveIt Servo, and Oculus Reader.